-This was a British and Canadian training exercise for the assault techniques for ‘Overlord’ in Studland Bay, England (17/19 October 1943).
+'Pirate' was a British and Canadian training exercise for the assault techniques for 'Neptune' (iii) and 'Overlord' in Studland Bay, England (17/19 October 1943).

 The formation selected for the first full-scale test of the newly developed tactics was Major General R. F. L. Keller’s Canadian 3rd Division in co-operation with the ships of Force 'J' and the aircraft of the RAF’s Nos 11 and 83 Groups.
 The trial’s object was 'to exercise the forces of all three Services in their functions during a major combined operation', and the plan included embarkation, assault against a heavily defended beach, the work of the 'Turn Round Control' organisation that controlled shipping during the build-up phase, and the rapid construction of an airfield in the bridgehead.

 Particularly vital was the fire plan for the assault, which was the subject of a detailed memorandum by Lieutenant General H. D. G. Crerar, commanding the Canadian 1st Army.
 Crerar sent the plan to Keller on 30 August, and the plan included most of the elements that had emerged from the operations and studies of the last few months: naval bombardment (destroyer gunfire, supplemented by rocket fire and 'Hedgerows' during the final approach, and close support craft carrying tanks which beached in the first wave to engage the beach defences), air bombardment (attacks by medium and light bombers before the landings, plus cannon and rocket attacks by fighters), and a 'beach barrage' by two field regiments of army artillery firing from tank landing craft.

 'Pirate' was scheduled for 17 October, but the exercise was disrupted by poor weather in the opening stage, which required a change in the general plan and led to the premature termination of the exercise on 19 October.